WLRW

 WLRW (94.5 FM) is a radio station broadcasting a hot adult contemporary radio format.
 It is licensed to Champaign, Illinois, and serves Central Illinois.
-The station is owned by the Illini Radio Group subsidiary of Saga Communications.
+The station is owned by Saga Communications, and operates as part of its Illini Radio Group.

 WLRW broadcasts using HD radio technology.
-A "True Oldies" format airs on its HD2 digital subchannel, which is repeated on FM translator W250BL at 97.9 FM in Champaign-Urbana.
+An urban adult contemporary format airs on its HD2 digital subchannel, which is repeated on FM translator W250BL at 97.9 FM in Champaign-Urbana.